We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The American Heart Association recommends activities such as running, swimming, and fast cycling as intense exercise.
 So, if you’re wanting to improve your aerobic fitness or strength, walking is not the droid you’re looking for.

-They recommend getting 150 minutes of moderate-to-high intensity exercise every week.
-Going for a gentle amble just isn’t going to cut it, even though you will feel improvements in both at first (although at 10 miles, you’ll likely be walking for *way* longer than 150 minutes).
+It’s recommend people get 150 minutes of moderate-to-high intensity exercise every week.
+Going for a gentle amble just isn’t going to cut it, even though you’ll feel improvements in both at first (although at 10 miles, you’ll likely be walking for *way* longer than 150 minutes).

 Looking to pile on some major gains and look like a passable successor to Arnold Schwarzenegger?
 You might want to try something else.
 Walking can be great for weight loss, but it just doesn’t have the power to really boost those muscles.